What you'll be getting:

 Place sheet pan in the oven.

 In a pot, that is oven safe, add your soaking polenta.
 Soaking the polenta over night cuts the cook time in half.
+If you don't have an oven-safe pot, place on stovetop and bring to a low simmer to cook.

 As soon as the polenta begins to boil, place a lid on the pot and place into the oven.
 Set a timer for 25 minutes.